How many of these apply to you?

 Clear structure from the start

-Many students just start writing, getting words down on the page, and try to add structure to the writing later.
+Many students just start writing, getting words down on the page, and then try to add structure to the writing later.
 This is very inefficient.
-If you understand some simple principles, you can add structure from the start.
+If you understand some simple principles you can add structure from the start.
 This actually makes it easier to edit and rearrange things later.

 A step-by-step guide